-Evidence Basis: The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that scientifically based long-term management objectives consistent with the sustainable use of the resource are translated into a plan or other management document which is subscribed to by all interested parties.
+Evidence Basis: The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that scientifically based longterm management objectives consistent with the sustainable use of the resource are translated into a plan or other management document which is subscribed to by all interested parties.
 Examples may include fishery management plan/framework or legal rules.
+Evaluation (per parameter)

-Under the MSA, the NPFMC is required to prepare and submit an FMP to the secretary of Commerce for approval for each fishery under its authority that is considered to require conservation and management.
-In so doing, the FMPs have to be consistent with ten national standards for fishery conservation and management (16 USC § 1851).
+Under the MSA, the Council is required to prepare and submit an FMP to the secretary of Commerce for approval for each fishery under its authority that is considered to require conservation and management.
+In so doing, the FMPs must be consistent with ten national standards for fishery conservation and management (16 USC § 1851).

-The NPFMC has in place groundfish FMPs in the BSAI and GoA that include the pollock fisheries.
-Within these FMPs there are nine management and policy objectives, that are reviewed annually.
+The Council has in place groundfish FMPs in the BSAI and GOA that include the pollock fisheries.
+Within these FMPs, there are nine management and policy objectives that are reviewed annually.
 These objectives are: